xlang-foundation/xlang.datalake/README.md

 - When we do a website, for example, search-based documents website, like https://numpy.org , can we directly use existed files from native file system as its searchable document database?
 - If we want to do a website with image and even large size file like video files ( .mp4, .avi)? most of time, we use file system to directly store these files, not silly put into relational database as bob.
 - For database ( sql or no-sql), schema is very important, pre-defined schema or just meta data based schema?
-- when you have very very large amount of files stored in your local disk, how to do quick search? treat it like a data-lake with automatically indexing and also can be replicated into other computer like you are using cloud based data-lake.
+- when you have very very large amount of files stored in your local disk, how to do quick search? treat it like a data-lake with automatically indexing and also can be replicated into other computers like you are using cloud based data-lake.

 # Important Concepts and terms
 - Document Database with json, yaml, html, excel file, word file, pdf, image file, video files etc.